kshutkin/slimlib/injector/README.md

 ### createInject()

-returns new instance of an injector function to work with.
+returns a new instance of an injector function to work with.

 ### injector(function, scope)

-injects arguments into function and invoke it
+injects arguments into function and invokes it

 `function` - *required*, function to inject parameters and call `scope` - *optional*, *default* = `{}`, this argument for the function